 The modern era for Chateau d’Arsac could be said to begin in 1986 when the large estate was purchased by Philippe Raoux.
 Once the purchase was finalized, Philippe Raoux began an extensive renovation and modernization of Chateau d’Arsac from top to bottom.

-He brought in Patrick Hernandez as the architect who in his redesign brought in modern elements and a lot of bright, cobalt blue paint into the design, while retaining the chateau’s true, old French charms.
-The modern sculpture garden is famous in region.
+He brought in Patrick Hernandez as the architect who in his redesign brought in modern elements and a lot of bright, cobalt blue paint into the design while retaining the chateau’s true, old French charms.
+The modern sculpture garden is famous in the region.

 Chateau d’Arsac Vineyards, Terroir, Grapes, Winemaking

 In total, Chateau d’Arsac has 112 hectares under vine.
 But as of 1995, 54 hectares of their vines became classified as being part of the Margaux appellation.

 It appears that the decision of the INAO to allow all of those 54 hectares of vines to be classified as being part of the Margaux appellation was not without controversy, as a portion of those vines possess a different terroir than you can find at any other Margaux estate.